 We identified three post-Cochrane review RCTs comparing insulin detemir to NPH insulin, one of which was a cross-over study.
 One RCT (Fajardo Montañana, 2008) evaluated six month outcomes of 271 patients with a mean age of 62 and average diabetes duration of 16 years to determine if NPH in morning and evening doses, or detemir following the same regimen, yielded different outcomes.
-While detemir was associated with significantly less weight gain (0.4 kg vs. 2.0 kg for NPH, p<0.0001), changes in HbA1c and the proportion of patients reaching target without hypoglycemia did not statistically differ between groups.
-Another large RCT (Philis-Tsimikas, 2006) compared a pre-breakfast injection of detemir with an evening injection of detemir or NPH insulin among 504 patients (mean age 58.5 years, mean BMI 30, average diabetes duration of 10 years), who were followed for 20 weeks.
-No between-group differences with regard to HbA1c changes, incidence of severe hypoglycemia, or nocturnal hypoglycemia episodes were reported, but weight gain was 1.2kg, 0.7kg, and 1.6 kg for morning detemir, evening detemir, and evening NPH, respectively, with a significant between-group difference for detemir vs. NPH when administered as evening doses (p=0.005).
+While detemir was associated with significantly less weight gain (0.4kg vs. 2.0kg for NPH, p<0.0001), changes in HbA1c and the proportion of patients reaching target without hypoglycemia did not statistically differ between groups.
+Another large RCT (Philis-Tsimikas, 2006) compared a pre-breakfast injection of detemir with an evening injection of detemir or NPH insulin among 498 patients (mean age 58.5 years, mean BMI 30kg/m2, average diabetes duration of 10 years), who were followed for 20 weeks.
+No between-group differences with regard to HbA1c changes, incidence of severe hypoglycemia, or nocturnal hypoglycemia episodes were reported, but weight gain was 1.2kg, 0.7kg, and 1.6kg for morning detemir, evening detemir, and evening NPH, respectively, with a significant between-group difference for detemir versus NPH when administered as evening doses (p=0.005).